 The emergency vehicle accident attorneys at Kaplan Lawyers PC have the experience necessary to handle these complex claims.
 All accidents require a thorough investigation to establish the facts, but accidents involving emergency vehicles require a more in-depth investigation to determine the nature of the call and to confirm if the policy and standard operating procedure for emergency vehicle operators was followed.
 Let us put our decades of experience to work for you to ensure that you receive the compensation that you deserve.

 If you have been injured as a result of an emergency operator failing to adhere to the rules established in the VTL you should call the emergency vehicle accident attorneys at Kaplan Lawyers PC immediately.
-Our consultation is free and there is no fee for our assistance unless we win your case.
+Our consultation from car accident lawyers in staten island is free and there is no fee for our assistance unless we win your case.

 New York Emergency Vehicle Accident FAQs